 If you are brimming with confidence before a difficult task or simply feel ready to take on any challenge the world throws your way, here is the perfect Italian phrase for you! 🙂

-Ce (form of the ci particle) + la (it) + faccio (I do)
+Ce (pronominal particle, same meaning as ci) + la (pronominal particle) + faccio (I do)

 Sei sicuro di farcela? – Sì sì, ce la faccio.